Codecademy/docs/content/go/concepts/math-functions/terms/sin/sin.md

   - 'paths/computer-science'
 ---

 The **`Sin()`** function in Go is used to calculate the sine of an angle.
-It returns the sine value of the specified angle, which is in radians.
+It returns the sine value of the specified angle given in radians.

 ## Syntax